 Bonus Idea: “Brush Friendly” Brushless Shave Cream

 There are some brushless shave creams that are “brush friendly” and therefore are very tolerant of the ratio of water to cream.
-Two of the best in my opinion are Truefitt and Hill Authentic No. 10 Shaving Cream and Kiss My Face Moisture Shave.
+Two of the best in my opinion are Truefitt and Hill Authentic No. 10 Shaving Cream and Pacific Shaving Caffeinated shave cream.